Ky-Want/fs-journal/quizzes/week10.md

 **1.** What is the purpose of a `namespace`?
 <!-- enter you answer in the space below -->
 ```
+The namespace keyword is used to declare a scope that contains a set of related objects.
+You can use a namespace to organize code elements and to create globally unique types.
 ```

 **2.** What is the difference between a `class` and a `struct`?